-Since the Emergency Declaration on March 16 (currently in place until June 2), the province has made a considerable number of announcements on their policy responses to the COVID-19 pandemic in Ontario.
+Since the Emergency Declaration on March 16 (currently extended until June 30), the province has made a considerable number of announcements on their policy responses to the COVID-19 pandemic in Ontario.
 With the provincial budget postponed, the government of Ontario released its Economic Update and COVID-19 Action Plan of $17 billion in funding to respond to the pandemic.

 The Action Plan was modest in light of the COVID health and the economic crisis that Ontario is facing.
 Following the economic update, the government continues to announce and share daily updates or policy changes.
 Like most other provinces, the Ontario government is relying on the federal government to provide the majority of economic support needed during this crisis.
 Moreover, it is still too early to know whether or how the financial support provided by the province will be sufficient to help sustain the nonprofit sector.

 ONN is advocating for and continues to work with the province to ensure nonprofits are supported in following ways:

 - A stabilization fund for the nonprofit sector (see our letter to the Premier and proposal)

 - Revisions to employment standards policies regarding paid sick days for all employees

 - Flexibility in provincial funding agreements with nonprofits, e.g., moving funds between budget lines, postponing reporting deadlines, and carry-forward provisions at year-end